-Policy on Prorating Dues for Newly Approved Members, Newly Minted P.Ags or those Returning to Active Status from On Leave for the Year
+Policy on Prorating Dues for Newly Approved Members, Newly Minted P.Ags or those Returning to Regulated Status from On Leave for the Year

 A.Ag. to P.Ag.
 Membership Dues Differentials as of January 1, 2019 *NEW* Approved by Council November 24, 2018

 Policy on Payment, Removal from Register (Discontinued) and Reinstatement

 Invoices to be sent December 1 or sooner for the next year.
 Payment may be by cash, cheque or credit card.
 An email is sent to non-payees after the payable date of February 15 notifying that the late fee was added and reminding of removal from register (Discontinued) if unpaid up to April 1st.
 If not paid prior to April 1st a registered letter is mailed indicating the member has been stricken from the register (Discontinued).
 Additional penalties are incurred if reinstatement is requested in the future.
 Resigning in Good Standing, by submitting the appropriate form, prior to the noted deadlines is strongly encouraged.

 Policy on Medical Leave, Education Leave, Parental Leave or Agrologist On Leave

 Cannot use the A.Ag. or P.Ag. designation or hold themselves out to be a P.Ag. or A.Ag.
 May stay on leave for up to 3 years before having to return to active status.